Getting Started with NetBird Enterprise Commercial License

 Image swapReplaces the community server and dashboard images with the enterprise images and adds the enterprise license key.

-Postgres migrationAdds Postgres, generates config.yaml.commercial, backs up the SQLite data volume, and runs migrate-store --verify.
+Postgres migrationAdds Postgres, generates config.yaml.enterprise, backs up the SQLite data volume, and runs migrate-store --verify.

 Traffic flowAdds NATS, a flow receiver, and a flow enricher.
 Requires Postgres and traffic-flow licenses.